basan-ta/chatbot_on_dataMining/README.md

 # chatbot_on_dataMining

-# RAG System - Document-Based AI Assistant
+# RAG System - Document Based AI Assistant

-A Retrieval-Augmented Generation (RAG) system that allows users to interact with PDF documents through a conversational interface.
+A Retrieval Augmented Generation (RAG) system that allows users to interact with PDF documents through a conversational interface.
 The system processes PDF documents, creates embeddings, and enables natural language queries against the document content.

 ## Features